 Despite its small size, Massachusetts regularly records over 300 different species of birds every year.
 Mass Audubon’s wildlife sanctuaries offer excellent opportunities to see and learn more about the birds of Massachusetts, whether you’re on a naturalist-guided walk or on your own with one of our bird checklists.

-A Breeding Bird Atlas (BBA) is a collection of data about all of the birds that breed in a particular state or region.
-The data is usually collected by ornithologists and other field researchers, along with many serious amateur birders—citizen science at its best.
-Learn More
+A Breeding Bird Atlas (BBA) is a collection of data about all of the birds that breed in a particular state or region and exemplifies citizen science at its best.

 Be a Citizen Scientist

 While many of us are stuck at home, opportunities to explore nature are more limited.
 However, there are many ways to engage with nature from your phone or computer, from sharpening your ID skills to submitting observations to a citizen science project.
 Below are five apps that will keep naturalists and non-naturalists engaged and excited. iNaturalist This app is like […]